Youtini

 For a deeper look at this split between worlds, check out our article all about The Difference Between Star Wars Canon and Legends.

-While Lucasfilm may have enacted Order 66 on the pre-2014 novels, it doesn’t mean these stories are now bantha fodder.
-They remain fantastic reads and many now inform Canon works.
+While some might feel that Lucasfilm executed Order 66 on the pre-2014 novels, it doesn’t mean these stories are now bantha fodder.
+They remain fantastic reads, and many now inform Canon works.

 The gold Legends banner at the cover’s top marks an easy way to tell the difference between Legends and Canon.
 But if you’re shopping for used books that don’t have the banner, use the Youtini Timeline to tab between Legends and Canon lists and see where they belong.